PeterShinners/comp/design/overview.md

 shapes themselves can be constructors to morph and modify data from one shape to another.

-Shapes are defined as literals prefixed with a `~` tilde, although they contain slightly different grammar rules than a regular struct.
-A shape definition is actually sugar for a function definition that automatically converts data.
+Shapes are defined as literals prefixed with a `~` tilde.
+This type of schema is a regular value that can be referenced or defined inline wherever the language needs to understand data types.
+The shape is also its own constructor, for initializing or converting data into the a stricter definition of its type.

 The [Struct and Shape](struct.md) documentation contains much more information like applying modifiers to shapes, morphing rules, and indexing into structures.